Skip to main content

 What is a Mortgage Rate Lock and Why Does it Matter?

 A mortgage rate lock is a promise between a borrower and a lender.
-It secures a specific interest rate for a set period, typically 30 to 60 days.
+It secures a specific interest rate-which averages 6.52% for a standard 30-year fixed purchase as of Q2 2026 according to Freddie Mac data-for a set period, typically 30 to 60 days

 This means that, even if rates rise, the borrower will receive the locked-in rate at closing.
 This lock protects borrowers from increasing rates while purchasing a home and guarantees predictable monthly payments.